-STEM masters degrees in business analytics
+STEM master's degrees in business analytics

-In a data driven world, leaders need to know how to harness cutting-edge tools such as big data, algorithms, and automation to build strategies and take key decisions.
+In a data-driven world, leaders need to know how to harness cutting-edge tools such as big data, algorithms, and automation to build strategies and take key decisions.

-STEM-designated Master in Business Analytics ranking
+Master in Business Analytics ranking 2025 (QS)

 As a top-ranked STEM-designated Master's in Business Analytics located in the US, MIT also has the added benefit of opening opportunities to enter the US job market.